-It's only as we're nearing a date you may find the class is sold out (registrations typically limited to 12 students nationwide to ensure for individual attention), or the requested location is sold out (set number of rooms at each site and offers hundreds of course titles.
-Rooms are assigned on a first-registered basis).
+It's only as we're nearing a date you may find that class date is sold out (registrations typically limited to 12 students nationwide to ensure for individual attention), or your requested location is sold out.
+We have a set number of rooms at each site and offers hundreds of course titles.
+Rooms are assigned on a first-registered basis.

 Most classes are held WEEKDAYS (excluding major holidays) from: